 Wrapping Up

-We hope that we’ve helped you learn how to highlight duplicates in Google Sheets.
-We provide plenty of other Google Sheets tutorials, so be sure to check them out!
+I hope that I’ve helped you learn how to highlight duplicates in Google Sheets.
+After all, Spreadsheet Point provides plenty of other Google Sheets tutorials.
+My goal is to help you quickly find the solution you’re looking for.

 I explored so many websites but failed to get correct output.